manuflores/sleep_neurons/README.md

 The repo organization is as follows:

-* `code`: It contains jupyter notebooks for exploratory data analysis(EDA) and code development.
+* `code`
+  * `tutorials`: It contains a demo of the functionalities wrapped up in the `sleepa` package.
+  * `exploratory`:  Documentation of the development of the functions in the package.
+  * `analysis`: Wrapper functions in order to perform our PCA-UMAP-GMM based clustering, as well as the more meaningful though computationally expensive wavelet transform based pipelines.

-* `sleepa`: Python module (work-in-progress).
-It will be mainly aimed at data transformation and unsupervised learning.
+* `sleepa`: Python module.
+It will be mainly aimed at unsupervised learning tasks such as dimensionality reduction and clustering.
+You can install the package by running the command :

+`$ pip install -e .`

+in the root directory after cloning the repo.

 ## License